Last updated 10 June 2020

 The track winds through local villages where the smiles from the kids coming to high five you as you cycle past, are as bright as the blue sky above.
 The bikes are safe for anyone to use, adults, kids (big and small) and they’re especially ideal for families, they have a special seat that can be attached for babies.
 Pedal as much or as little as you like.
 The track is 11.2 kilometres (there and back) and is flat requiring minimal exertion.
 If you’re multi-skilled and can pedal taking photos at the same time, your bike partner will appreciate it, otherwise, they’ll be managing the load as you snap the local sights.
 But the bike is equipped with a battery, which kicks in should you choose to cruise.

-Britney warned us to watch out for local animals who occasionally happen to stray on the tracks.
+Britney warned us to watch out for local animals that occasionally stray on the tracks.
 A rogue domestic horse who must have liked the shady spot on the tracks was quickly removed by our guides, Dolly and Sake and returned to its smiling owners.

 Another quick stop was at Sake’s local village, Malomalo where he ran in to grab some fresh coconuts and fruit for our final destination Vunibua Beach.